Data Engineer

 • Data programming languages: SQL, Spark, C#, Python.

-• Attention to detail, deep understanding of data best practices, strong analytical skills.
+• Strong attention to detail, deep understanding of data best practices, strong analytical skills, communication and user engagement skills.

 • Ability to influence cross‑functional teams without formal authority.

-• Knowledge of cross‑business data is a strong advantage.
+• Knowledge of cross‑business data will be a strong advantage.

 • Self‑motivated for planning and executing tasks and projects.